comradequinn/hflow/README.md

 `curl -i -XPOST -d "http-body-data" -x http://127.0.0.1:8080 http://example.com/api/resource`

-Once your proxy settings are configured, use your client to make HTTP requests and note the captured HTTP traffic in your terminal (*or wherever `stdout` is redirected*).

-Hit `[CTRL] + C` to stop hflow

 ## Dump Mode: Creating a Capture File
-To run in `dump mode` specify a capture file when starting hflow by passing the `-f` flag and with a file name.
+To run in `dump mode` specify a capture file when starting hflow by passing the `-f` flag with a file name.

 By default, all traffic in the proxy session will be written to this file.
 Optionally, this output can be tuned by specifying further flags to limit traffic to a specific URL pattern or to output binary data and to truncate bodies at a certain number of bytes.